Mary Clara Montolieu

 Blanche Alice Scott1

-Blanche Alice Scott was the daughter of Edward John Scott.1 She married Montolieu Fox Oliphant Murray, 1st Viscount Elibank, son of Alexander Oliphant Murray, 9th Baron Elibank and Emily Maria Montgomery, on 2 May 1868.2 She died on 22 October 1936.
+Blanche Alice Scott was born on 5 February 1845 at Portland Lodge, Southsea, Hampshire, England.2 She was the daughter of Dr. Edward John Scott and Helen Robertson.1,2 She married Montolieu Fox Oliphant Murray, 1st Viscount Elibank, son of Alexander Oliphant Murray, 9th Lord Elibank and Emily Maria Montgomery, on 2 May 1868.3 She died on 22 October 1936 at age 91.

 Her married name became Murray.
-As a result of her marriage, Blanche Alice Scott was styled as Viscountess Elibank on 3 July 1911.
+After her marriage, Blanche Alice Scott was styled as Viscountess Elibank on 3 July 1911.

 Children of Blanche Alice Scott and Montolieu Fox Oliphant Murray, 1st Viscount Elibank